bitsydarel/DBWeather/README.md

 ### dbweathernews:

+Contains logic and contracts which define the front end of the News Feed.

+### dbweatherlives:

-Contains logic and contracts which define the front end of the News Feed and Live TV features.
+Contains logic and contracts which define the front end of the Live TV features.

 ### dbweatherweather: